Faculty and Staff

 The Gerontology Program offers two undergraduate academic options for professional service work with and for senior adults and their families:

 - Minor in Gerontology (15)

 - Undergraduate Certificate in Gerontological Studies (UCGS; 18)

-The 15-credit hour Minor in Gerontology is our most flexible degree and students tailor a plan of study to meet personal interests.
-Our Undergraduate Certificate is more focused than the Minor and designed to prepare students for entry level positions in aging services.
+The 15-credit hour Minor in Gerontology is our most flexible program and students tailor a plan of study to meet personal interests.
+Our Undergraduate Certificate is more focused than the Minor and is designed to prepare students for entry level positions in aging services.
 Current undergraduate students in good standing may enroll in one of these programs at any time by contacting the Program Director, Dr. Tom Meuser, for an interview.

 The brief descriptions below are for overview purposes only, and each program of study may be tailored for individual student needs and interests.
 The Program Director, Tom Meuser, PhD, advises prospective and current students about their degree options and specific courses.
-Contact him by e-mail (email@example.com) or phone (314-516-5421) to set up an advising appointment.
+Contact him by email (email@example.com) or phone (314-516-5421) to set up an advising appointment.